 The Paragard intrauterine device (IUD) has been a popular form of birth control for many women.
 The Paragard is inserted into the uterus by a healthcare provider and can provide protection against pregnancy for up to 10 years.
 The device can be removed at any time, and fertility typically returns quickly after removal.
 We get complaints from women who want to bring a lawsuit because they got pregnant.
 But no IUD is perfect and Paragard does its job reasonably well.

-However, recent reports have indicated that some women have experienced serious complications, including breakage of the device during removal.
+However, reports began to build that indicated some women experienced serious complications, including breakage of the device during removal.
 Breakage can occur when the Paragard IUD’s arms or stem become separated from the base during removal.
 This can result in the IUD becoming stuck in the uterus, which can be painful and cause other complications.
 Every Paragard class action lawsuit is a breakage during removal claim.
 In some cases, in most cases that come to our lawyers, surgery may be required to remove the broken pieces of the IUD.
 This is beyond the normal “no medical device is perfect” type of problem.

 There are several factors that can increase the risk of Paragard IUD breakage during removal.
 One of the main factors is the length of time the device has been in place.
 The longer the IUD has been in place, the more likely it is to become embedded in the uterus and the harder it is to remove.
 Women who have had multiple pregnancies or a history of uterine abnormalities are also at a higher risk of IUD breakage.